 - Personnel to assist with planning.
-Full- or part-time staff, contractors, or consultants may be hired to support emergency communications planning activities, including: - o Statewide, local, tribal, territorial, or regional interoperability coordinator(s) - o Project manager(s) - o Program director(s) - Emergency communications specialists (e.g., frequency planners, radio technicians, 0 cybersecurity) - Personnel to assist with training.
-Full- or part-time staff, contractors, or consultants may be hired to support emergency communications training activities, including personnel who can: - o Assess training needs - o Develop training curriculum - o Train the trainers - Train emergency responders 0 - 0 Promote cross-training and continuous training to address changes in the workforce - o Ensure personnel are proficient in using existing and new technologies - Develop exercises to test training 0 - Support training conferences 0 - Develop and implement a curriculum covering technical issues raised by broadband and 0 other advanced technologies - Address continuity of operations planning requirements 0
+Full- or part-time staff, contractors, or consultants may be hired to support emergency communications planning activities, including: - o Statewide, local, tribal, territorial, or regional interoperability coordinator(s) - o Project manager(s) - o Program director(s) - o Emergency communications specialists (e.g., frequency planners, radio technicians, cybersecurity technologists) - Personnel to assist with training.
+Full- or part-time staff, contractors, or consultants may be hired to support emergency communications training activities, including personnel who can: - o Assess training needs - o Develop training curriculum - o Train the trainers - o Train emergency responders - o Promote cross-training and continuous training to address changes in the workforce - o Ensure personnel are proficient in using existing and new technologies - o Develop exercises to test training - o Support training conferences - o Develop and implement a curriculum covering technical issues raised by broadband and other technologies - o Address continuity of operations planning requirements

-43 The general cost categories for grants include: Planning, Organization, Equipment, Training, and Exercises (POETE).
+&lt;sup>47 The general cost categories for grants include: Planning, Organization, Equipment, Training, and Exercises (POETE).
 Some grants do not provide a category for Organizational costs, but allow organizational costs to be included under the Planning cost category.
 Applicants should be aware that emergency communications personnel, planning, and organizational costs are often allowable under the Planning cost category for grants.

-44 Typically, the use of federal grant funding to pay for staff or contractor regular time is considered personnel.
+&lt;sup>48 Typically, the use of federal grant funding to pay for staff or contractor regular time is considered personnel.